xvlasa17/mpc-rbt-student/README.md

 Follow installation steps in the [MPC-RBT Simulator](https://github.com/Robotics-BUT/mpc-rbt-simulator) repository to install the required versions of Ubuntu, ROS, and Webots, and to prepare your workspace.

-Create a fork of this repository, navigate to your created workspace `src` directory (e.g., `mpc_rbt_ws/src`) and clone it.
+Create a fork of this repository, navigate to your created workspace directory (e.g., `mpc_rbt_ws`) and clone your fork into its `src` subdirectory.

 Install any additional missing dependencies using the following command:

 ```
-rosdep install --from-paths ./ -y -r --ignore-src --rosdistro humble
+rosdep install --from-paths src -y -r --ignore-src --rosdistro humble
 ```

 ## Package Structure